ekcasey/tw_ac_vagrant_workshop/README.md

 Next use Berkshelf to grab this cookbook form the chef supermarket

 `$ berks install`

+Berkshelf has now downloaded a copy of the rbenv cookbook to your host machine.

 Now we can use the rbenv_ruby resource to install ruby globally on the vagrant machine.